We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 Photo report.
 Finger painting in the second junior group “Airplane”.
 Finger painting is a very interesting and amazing activity.

 Dear colleagues!
-The other day I replaced a colleague in a group preparatory to school.
-In addition to conducting training sessions.
+The other day I was replacing a colleague in a pre-school group.
+In addition to conducting a shaping class.

-We all know that creativity plays a huge role in a child's life.
-But how to present this to a little man so that his development is.
+We all know that creativity plays a huge role in a child’s life.
+But how to present this to a little person so that his development will occur.

 Our children love to draw with plasticine.
-This type of activity somehow came to our liking.
-Or maybe because kids love doing things.
+We somehow liked this type of activity.
+Or maybe because children love to do things.